rdlowrey/auryn/README.md

 connection instance we originally shared.
 This example is contrived and overly simple, but the implication should be clear:

-> By sharing an instance of a class, `Auryn\Provider` will always use that instance when
+> By sharing an instance of a class, `Auryn\Injector` will always use that instance when
 > provisioning classes that type-hint the shared class.

 ###### A Simpler Example